 Generally people were very positive about the tablets, AVL visits, introduction of LiViT to prisons and associated program alcoves.
-Often the discussion would turn to the tablets as a new personal device that is novel in the CSNSW system.
-However, when AVL visits and LiViT were specifically discussed, it was clear participants in prison and stakeholders saw their value.
-Particularly among CSNSW stakeholders, there was some confusion about the roll out and functionality of the technology and when it will be rolled out.
+Often the discussion would turn to the tablets as a new personal device, however, when AVL visits and LiViT were specifically discussed, it was clear participants in prison and stakeholders saw their value.
+Particularly among CSNSW stakeholders there was some confusion about the roll out and functionality of the technology and when it will be rolled out.

-..about rehabilitation
+.. about rehabilitation

-Positive changes towards rehabilitation was talked about as a change in attitude by both prisoners and staff.
-Prisoners talked about how when other prisoners dropped the 'street talk' and started to be more genuine about their relationships that change was happening.
+Positive changes towards rehabilitation was talked about by both prisoners and staff as a change in attitude.
+Prisoners talk about how when other prisoners dropped the street talk and started to be more genuine about their relationships that change was happening.
 Others talked about there was often a hopefulness, optimism and self-confidence around other aspects of prisoners lives.
-Some prisoners spoke of rehabilitation being associated with being more self aware, and the need to "own their story" in order to change it.
+Some prisoners spoke of rehabilitation being associated with being more self aware , and the need to "own their story" in order to change it.
 Others spoke about the role of learning and self-development feeling like it is rehabilitative.
 For the women, however, a place to live was paramount and they considered that the absence of stable housing precluded any likelihood of rehabilitation outcomes.